Moving offices in London soon? Get a quote from one of our London office removal experts.

 - Security - office and neighbourhood

-Depending on the nature of your business, you may also need to consider whether the location will be suitable for visiting clients.
+Depending on the nature of your business, you may also need to consider whether the new location will be suitable for visiting clients and also how certain staff may be affected by the office move.

 If your new office space is too extravagant your clients may start wondering how much they